zshn25/zshn25.github.io/_posts/2022-09-23-Aristotle-definitions.markdown

 ---
 layout: post
 title:  "Aristotle’s regime, the good citizen and justice"
-description: "Aristotle’s definition of a regime, it’s forms and it’s purpose"
+description: "Aristotle’s definition of a regime, its forms and its purpose"
 date:   2022-09-23 12:21:23 -0700
 comments: true
 image: images/aristotle.webp